-All international students on F or J visas are required to have health insurance, including medical evacuation and repatriation coverage.
+All international students holding F or J visas are required to have health insurance, including medical evacuation and repatriation coverage.
 The university provides such insurance and automatically adds the premium to applicable tuition/fee statements.
 International students with private health insurance comparable to the university's coverage may request a waiver of the university's health insurance.
-Students must complete a waiver form and provide proof of insurance to the Office of Admissions (the university may request additional information as needed to verify appropriate coverage).

-Students may mail or fax coverage information to the attention of International Admissions.
-Health insurance waiver requests will be accepted until the census date, which is the twelfth class day in spring and fall semesters and fourth class day in regular summer terms.
-Requests for waivers or refunds after the census date will not be considered.
+Students may provide coverage information by US mail, e-mail or fax to the attention of International Admissions.
+Health insurance waiver requests will be accepted until the census date, which is the 12th class day in spring and fall semesters and the fourth class date in regular summer terms.
+Requests for waivers or refunds after the census day will not be considered.